-Every ten seconds, NodeBalancer will request the root of the web application and look for a valid response code.
-With our example setup, there is only one backend node (which we will add shortly); if the backend goes down, NodeBalancer will serve a plain 503 Service Unavailable error page.
+Every ten seconds, the NodeBalancer will request the root of the web application and look for a valid response code.
+With this example setup, there is only one backend node (which you will add shortly); if the backend goes down, the NodeBalancer will serve a plain 503 Service Unavailable error page.
 This is more desirable than refusing connections or making browsers wait for a timeout.

-Now we must add the single backend node to the NodeBalancer’s configuration.
+Now you will add the single backend node to the NodeBalancer’s configuration.
 Point this at the private IP address of your web server Linode.

 Now that the backend is up, go directly to your NodeBalancer’s IP address in a browser.
 You should see your web application as the NodeBalancer proxies the traffic through.